o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 When an entity or prefab instance is deleted from a prefab, you must [save the prefab](#saving-entities-and-prefabs) to commit the change.

-Deleting a prefab instance has no effect on the prefab file that created the prefab instance.
+Deleting a prefab instance has no effect on the prefab file that has been used to create the prefab instance.
 The prefab instance is removed, but the `.prefab` file on disk is not changed.
 {{< /note >}}

 ## Conclusion and next steps